 The city of Hyvinkää in Finland joins the dark side halfway May, despite Summer being on the doorstep: Steelfest Open Air opens its doors and starts the Finnish festival season.
-On Friday 19th and Saturday 20th of May 2017 this is the place to be for a healthy dose of the more underground and obscure side of the metal scene.
+After a year long wait and the interesting Winter edition named SteelChaos (for our report go here), on Friday 18th and Saturday 19th of May 2018 this is again the place to be for a healthy dose of the more underground and obscure side of the metal scene.
 The line-up consists out of some of the best national and international black, death and doom metal bands there are.
-The fact that this takes place in what feels like the black metal capital of Finland when looking at the high percentage of black in Hyvinkää’s band population, makes it only the more interesting…

 This year’s line-up showcases again a list of extreme metal bands that’ll get anyone with a love for the darker side of live very excited (or grim and frostbitten if that fits you better):